nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### List Future Borrowings: `listfb`

 List all items that will be borrowed in the future.
 You can narrow down the list by entering an optional argument of the borrower's name.
-Results of borrowings ordered by earliest borrowing start date.

 **Format:**